Honors Research Symposium

 - The background provides context to the study, rationale

-objectives or hypotheses. - Provide a brief overview of the research methods or creative approach for the study.
+and significance.
+Follow with the problem being studied, the purpose of the study, and any specific research objectives or hypotheses. - Provide a brief overview of the research methods or creative approach for the study.

 - Present important and specific data or products of the creative project, with visually quantified and/or described.